Cost of Living in Brazil

 Brazil has made significant strides in moving people out of extreme poverty over the past decade and in decreasing income inequality.
 However, there are still vast disparities in wealth between the richest and the poorest.
 Expats making an international salary will be among the wealthy, and even those making a local salary will likely find that they are firmly upper middle class.
 While Brazil remains well behind the US and Western Europe in terms of overall development, living in a city and earning a good salary, expats have access to most of the conveniences they can expect to find anywhere in the world.

 Cost of accommodation in Brazil

-Rental accommodations are expensive and will likely be an expat’s biggest expense.
+Rental accommodation is expensive and will likely be an expat’s biggest expense.
 Expats on assignment from international companies may have a housing allowance to help offset the high cost.

-One can spend less by living in a less central location, although one may find that transportation costs increase as a result.
+Expats can spend less by living in a less central location, although they may find that transportation costs increase as a result.

 Cost of food and drink in Brazil

 Food costs vary in Brazil.
 Restaurant meals are fairly expensive, but basic groceries are more moderately priced, so expats who choose to eat at home can manage food costs more easily.
 Major cities have upscale grocery stores that carry a wide range of imported items.